jgato/jgato/random_docs/working_with_exceptions_on_ZTP.md

 All the clusters in this group are automatically configured according to this PGT.
 But, what happens if we need to make exceptions?
 What if a cluster, that logically belongs to that group, needs to be configured exceptionally?

 We need to set exceptions, but,  we dont want to make the cluster to be out of this group.
-Because it actually (and logically) belongs to it, and because, it would be affected by other configurations, for that group, that we want to happen.
+Because, it actually (and logically) belongs to it, and because, it would be affected by other configurations for that group, that we want to happen.
 Maybe, this exceptional behavior is going to be temporal.

 Therefore, the mechanism that we will use cannot brake with the logic of groups.
 The cluster will belong to that group, with some exceptional configurations.
 And the most important thing: "the exceptional configuration of that cluster would be reverted.
 Making the cluster to be configured exactly the same than the other components of the group".